mihaelaaa-23/PR/lab2_concurrency/README.md

 ## Rate Limiting Implementation

-The server implements IP-based rate limiting to prevent abuse:
+To prevent one client from spamming the server, I added IP-based rate limiting.
 - Each client IP is limited to 10 requests per second
 - Requests exceeding the limit receive a 429 Too Many Requests response
 - Thread-safe implementation using per-IP locks and a global lock